 Conducting a moderation analysis in AMOS is a relatively simple process that helps us test if a moderation variable has an effect on the relationship between a dependent and independent variable in the regression.

-Though AMOS is mostly known for its use in Structural Equation Modeling (SEM), confirmatory factor analysis, covariance, and path analysis, its powers go well beyond its fame and this lesson is just one such example.
+Though AMOS is mostly known for its use in Structural Equation Modeling (SEM), confirmatory factor analysis, covariance, and path analysis, its powers go well beyond its fame.
+This lesson is just one such example.

 References